CaptainProton42/FlexibleToonShaderGD/README.md

 ## Installation

+### Godot Asset Library

+The shader is available in the [Godot Asset Library](https://godotengine.org/asset-library/asset/873) directly from the editor.

+### Download from GitHub

-Simply drop the `addons` folder in your project root.
+Simply download the repository contents and drop the `addons` folder in your project root.
 You can find the toon shader material at `addons/flexible_toon_shader/FlexibleToonShader.tres`.

 *Note*: The repository contains an example scene at `addons/flexible_toon_shader/example`.
 You can remove this folder if you want to keep the install size small.